 One might also consider

 in place of~\eqref{eq:constraint}.
-In some sense this might be more natural, since the mean levels before and after the change remain assumed unknown, but are merely constant.
+In some sense, this might be more natural, since the mean levels before and after the change are still assumed unknown, but are merely constant.
 However, formulation~\eqref{eq:peter} does not admit a recursive Page-like procedure whereas MAST that results from~\eqref{eq:constraint} does.

 According to the Generalized Likelihood Ratio Test (GLRT) principle~\cite{kaydetection,poorbook}, the decision statistic for problem~\eqref{eqapp:pageform} is